 If you suffer from chronic bouts of acid reflux, you need to get help before it develops into something serious.
 Upper cervical chiropractic care is a natural way to get the relief you are searching for.
 This is especially true if you have a history of head or neck trauma.
 Even if you were not diagnosed with whiplash or a concussion, there might have been enough force to create a mild subluxation of the C1 or C2 vertebra.
 This, in turn, can put pressure on the brainstem and lead to acid reflux.

 If you are interested in natural forms of care, upper cervical chiropractic may be right for you.
-The best way to find out is to locate a nearby practitioner and to have an examination performed to look for a misalignment.
+The best way to find out is to locate a nearby practitioner.
 The help you need may be within reach.
 Schedule a consultation today to learn more.